plaidml/tpp-mlir/docs/TPPDialect.md

 On `memrefs`, binary operations have both `ins` and `outs`, with always two `ins` and one `outs` arguments.
 On most binary ops, the `outs` can alias `ins` (ex. `a=a+b`), and `ins` can alias themselves (ex. `a=a+a`).

-The exception is `matmul`, where the output cannot alias the inputs.
-A binary `matmul` is equivalent to `C = A x B`, with `C` as a new `memref` allocation.

 Element wise operations must have the same types, with broadcast done as a separate op, per operand.

-GEMM operations must have compatible types (MxNxK, VNNI, etc.).

 ### Ternary